 Due to her injury, Carole had to give up her teaching career and her classical music hobby.
 She grieved the loss of her old life and her sense of self.

-As a keynote speaker, author and group leader, Carole has found a new way to be a teacher, a way that honors the daily brain injury symptoms she still copes with.
+As a keynote speaker, author, mentor and group leader, Carole has found a new way to be a teacher, a way that honors the daily brain injury symptoms she still copes with.
 Her life is once again full of meaning and purpose.
 She is happy, even while living with a disability.

 To listen to a podcast interview of Carole talking about her brain injury journey, please click here.